peadargrant/data_architecture/07_connectivity/connectivity_lab.md

          71              | Saône-et-Loire  |     573
          89              | Yonne           |     454
         (4 rows)

+3. Construct a program in Python that will take a region number and will display the same information:

+        21 Côte-d'Or (707)
+        58 Nièvre (312)
+        71 Saône-et-Loire (573)
+        89 Yonne 454

-3. Write a python program that displays all regions.
+4. Write a python program that displays all regions.
 It requests the code of a region of a region.
 It should then list out the departments within that region (name and code) and the number of towns in each department.